 Then came the "Caroline's Comedy Club" show that kick started everything.
 Here he was grabbed up by agents and asked to do The New Faces Show at Montreal's Just For Laughs Comedy Festival in '99.

-He rose up in the stand-up comedy scene in New York by becoming a regular performer at the toughest and most prestigous club in Manhattan- The Comedy Cellar.
-Nightly he worked with (and sometimes followed) comics like Dave Chappelle, Dave Attell, Louie CK, Chris Rock, Jerry Seinfeld, Patrice Oneal, Ray Romano, Greg Giraldo, Sarah Silverman, and Colin Quinn.
+He rose up in the stand-up comedy scene in New York by becoming a regular performer at the toughest and most prestigious club in Manhattan- The Comedy Cellar.
+Nightly he worked with (and sometimes followed) comics like Dave Chappelle, Dave Attell, Louie CK, Chris Rock, Jerry Seinfeld, Patrice Oneal, Ray Romano, Greg Giraldo, Marc Maron, Sarah Silverman, and Colin Quinn.

 In 2001, off of a video taped audition from New York, he was cast by writer Steve Koren (Click, Bruce Almighty, SNL, Seinfeld) to be a regular cast member for the NBC pilot "Everything But the Girl" with Tiffani Theissen.
 The pilot was beat to the line up by SCRUBS.

-But NBC cast him right away on the second season of "Three Sisters" along side Dyan Cannon.
+But NBC cast him right away on the second season of "Three Sisters" along side Dyan Cannon, David Allan Basche and AJ Langer.
 Brian moved to Hollywood for his first regular TV sitcom role and began acting on network television.

 Next, Brian was cast by Director/Producer Tom Shadyak (Ace Ventura/Nutty Professor) to be in a popular ABC pilot "Platonically Incorrect" with Tom Everett-Scott.
 Brian was then offered a holding deal with CBS in 2004.